-3-Pyridinemethanal was also used as a substrate; it could be reduced to 3-pyridinemethanol at the cathode in the PEC reaction, although its oxidation to vitamin B3 proved to be much more favoured [143].
+3-Pyridinemethanal was also used as a substrate; it could be reduced to 3-pyridinemethanol at the cathode in the PEC reaction, although its oxidation to vitamin B_3 proved to be much more favoured [140].
 Therefore, a H-type reactor in which the anode and cathode are divided is beneficial for the PEC synthesis reactions.
 In addition, the product selectivity was increased by decreasing the concentration of Na2SO4 (as electrolyte) and the applied potential, although the reaction rate decreased.
 The reaction rate increased by increasing the stirring rate, probably due to an improvement in the mass transfer of the substrate (3-pyridinemethanol) from the bulk of the solution towards the surface and inside the nanotubes.
 In addition, the selectivity for 3-pyridinemethanal production increased since increasing its desorption rate hindered to overoxidation.
 For instance, 3-pyridinemethanal selectivity for 50% 3-pyridinemethanol conversion was 18% at 200 rpm, while it was 32% at 600 rpm.

-The pH effect on the PC and PEC 3-pyridinemethanol oxidations was also investigated.
-Interestingly, no PC activity was observed at low pH (i.e., 2), and PC activity increased linearly by increasing pH.
-In an acidic medium, the stability of the aromatic ring is high due to the protonation of the nitrogen atom in the substrate's pyridine ring.
-However, PEC 3-pyridinemethanol oxidation could be performed at all pH values.
-In addition, selectivity towards vitamin B3 increased by increasing the pH for PC reactions, while the PEC process was not significantly affected by the pH (see Table 9).
-However, PEC selectivity towards 3-pyridinemethanal decreased by increasing the pH.
+The pH effect on the PC and PEC 3-pyridinemethanol oxidations was also investigated (see Table 10).
+PEC selectivity towards 3-pyridinemethanal decreased by increasing the pH.
 The results show that pH is an essential parameter for the activity and selectivity to products, and its effect is different for PC and PEC reactions.